 Using your overdraft is like using money that the bank is loaning you, as it will be repayable.
 The type of current account you have with your bank, will determine how much interest you will be charged over a period of time.
 Such as 7 days, 30 days or 60 days, each bank will have their own charges, which they will make you aware of.

 There are two kinds of overdraft, and the difference between them is key:

-Unauthorised overdrafts are to be avoided because they are often subject to charges and fees which can be very expensive.
+Unauthorised overdrafts are to be avoided, because they are often subject to charges and fees, which can be very expensive.

-Overdrafts can be a good way to borrow small amounts of money for a short period of time, but most overdrafts are not a very effective way of borrowing in the long-term, because they may come with a higher rate of interest than some loans and even some credit cards.
+Overdrafts can be a good way to borrow small amounts of money, for a short period of time.
+But most overdrafts are not a very effective way of borrowing in the long-term, because they may come with a higher rate of interest than some loans and even some credit cards.

 Even if your current account is always in credit, it can be a good idea to have an overdraft facility arranged with your bank.

-Having an overdraft can act as a useful buffer to protect you from fees and charges for unauthorised borrowing if you ever accidentally overspend or find yourself needing a little extra money.
+Having an overdraft can act as a useful buffer to protect you from fees, and charges for unauthorised borrowing if you ever accidentally overspend, or find yourself needing a little extra money.